howtographql/howtographql/src/pages/tutorials/frontend/react-relay/4-routing.md

 Since we're in the early days of Relay Modern, there's not really much advise or conventions to build upon.
 The Facebook team delivers a [few suggestions](https://facebook.github.io/relay/docs/api-reference-relay-route.html) how this can be handled.
 But it will certainly take some time until best practices and appropriate tools around this topic evolve!

-So, to keep it simple in this tutorial, we'll use `react-router` which is a popular routing solution in the React ecosystem.
+So, to keep it simple in this tutorial, we'll use [`react-router`](https://github.com/ReactTraining/react-router) which is a popular routing solution in the React ecosystem.

 ### Install Dependencies

 The first thing you need to do is install the corresponding dependency.

 <Instruction>

-Open a Terminal, navigate to your project directory and and type:
+Open a terminal, navigate to your project directory and and type:

 ```bash(path=".../hackernews-react-relay")
 yarn add react-router-dom